xeladu/flutter_app_example/README.md

 # Content

-The repository contains the code of a Flutter app documented in the linked blog posts.
+The repository contains the code of a Flutter app documented in the linked blog posts **and as an ebook 📗**.
 For detailed information see the specific posts.
 There is a tag associated with each post with the matching code base.

+## Ebook

+Find the ebook on my [Gumroad page](https://xeladu.gumroad.com/).
+It's totally free, offers a better reading experience than the blog posts, and more detailled information.
+If you like it, please rate it.

 ## Related Blog posts